ArihantKhaitan/Intelligent-Resource-Allocator/README.md

 # Intelligent Resource Allocator

 An AI-based resource allocation system that uses multiple optimization algorithms (Heuristic, Genetic Algorithm, A* Search, and Score-based allocation) to efficiently allocate CPU and memory resources among competing processes.
-The system features an interactive Streamlit web interface for visualizing and comparing different allocation strategies.
+Features an interactive Streamlit web interface for visualizing and comparing different allocation strategies in real-time.

 ## Features